linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 - From 1998 to 2001 Citi and Enron engaged in a series of transactions to "create" operating cash inflows for Enron
 - A large share of these transactions was structured as prepay transactions
 	 - Each transaction seemingly transfers commodity risk
-	 - Jointly,  no commodity risk is transferred and Enron essentially receives a short-term loan,  but it classifies the cash inflow as operating [[Preview of the Book|cash flow]]
+	 - Jointly,  no commodity risk is transferred and Enron essentially receives a short-term loan,  but it classifies the cash inflow as operating [cash flow](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md)
 		   - Future fixed payment of $255.6 million
 		   - Upfront payment of $249.5 million